theBigDataDigest/Welcome/README.md

 # Welcome
-Come to play with us!
+Come and play with us!

+🍭 People will all find their lobsters, eventually. #Friends